shwina/still-magic/_en/logging.md

 we can use `logging.debug`, `logging.info`, etc. to write messages at these levels.
 By default,
 only `WARNING` and above are displayed;
-messages appear on [standard error](#g:stderr) so that the flow of data in pipes isn't affected.
+messages appear on {% include g key="g:stderr" text="standard error" %} so that the flow of data in pipes isn't affected.
 The source of the message appears as well: by default, the source is called "root" for reasons that will become clear later.
 Thus,